"Is this model reproducible?” “Are there non-North Americans who would join the effort to bring the Gospel to the least reached people groups?”

 These questions have been asked since the early days of Radius International.
 It became clear that, yes, the Radius model is reproducible.
 It was only natural that we looked to the Global South and the fast-growing, evangelical presence in Asia for the next location.

-Radius Asia is aiming to launch its first training class in September, 2019 in Taiwan.
+Radius Asia launched its first training class in September, 2019 in Taiwan.

 Core Values of the Radius Asia Program: